 Ensuring that the country has enough highly trained professionals in STEM fields has become a priority for many organizations and political leaders.
-In a 2010 press release, the White House specifically made the point that STEM education was critical if the U.S. is going to prosper.
+The White House has made it clear that STEM education is critical if the U.S. is going to prosper.
 The president noted that it was especially important to promote STEM education to women and minorities, who are currently underrepresented in such disciplines.

 Because so much attention is now focused on the importance of STEM fields, more funding is being made available to institutions and individuals involved with them.
 One example is the U.S. Department of Education's Investing in Innovation grants, which are given to schools and other organizations that focus on STEM priorities.
 Another is the Davidson Institute Fellowship Program, which awards scholarships to students who complete high-level projects in science, math, technology and other subjects.

 Simply put, STEM education focuses on disciplines within the categories of science, technology, engineering and math.
 Both political and private business leaders have said these areas are critical to the future of the nation, and there is a shortage of workers in many areas.

 A STEM education prepares you for a variety of fields.
 Examples could include science fields such as physics, geology and biology, technology fields such as software developer and information security analyst, engineering fields such as petroleum engineer or mechanical engineer and math fields such as statistician or accountant.
 Some fields, such as astronomy, combine both physics and mathematics.